How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 Qureco official site

 If you need a clean, watermark-free recording delivered by end of day, downloading it now is the shortest path.
+The rest of this article unpacks why most "free" tools fall short — and where the four other options sit on the comparison.

 Why so many "free" Mac screen recorders ship with a watermark